JaeYoonKim72/GMStool/README.md

    #### 3-4.
 Running screen

-    - The running screens of actual examples for marker selection and final modeling are shown in below.
-Due to the image size constraint, the running screens were edited at the beginning and end.
+   - The running screens of actual examples are shown in below.
+   - Due to the image size constraint, the plots below show only the beginning and end of the screens.

 ![그림5](https://user-images.githubusercontent.com/49300659/80275712-0754fb80-871e-11ea-8df3-01e375c511fd.jpg)